Useful Apps, Links, and Resources

 - Teen Warm-line.
 YouthLine available 24/7.
 Teens are available to answer calls, text messages, and chats seven days a week from 4-10 pm

-IntelliCare- Northwestern University's suite of applications that help with depression and anxiety.
+IntelliCare- Northwestern University's suite of applications help with depression and anxiety.

-Veterans Administration Apps- The VA has apps that are accessible to everyone on PTSD, Acceptance and Commitment Therapy, exposure therapy, mindfulness, parenting, etc.
+Veterans Administration Apps- The VA has apps are accessible to everyone!
+These apps focus on PTSD, Acceptance and Commitment Therapy, exposure therapy, mindfulness, parenting, etc.

 Self-help for Anxiety Management (SAM)- A range of tools for managing anxiety

 Virtual Hope Box.
 Tools for coping, relaxation, distraction, and positive thinking.

 Relief Link.
 An app to save key info, track mood, create a safety plan, make a list of reminders (e.g. appointments, take medication, etc.) and mindfulness and relaxation exercises.